Everything you need to know before you clip in. Can't find what you're looking for? Drop us a message.

 All proceeds go directly to Irish Guide Dogs.
 This funds the training and placement of guide dogs for people with vision impairment, and assistance dogs for families of children with autism.
 It costs approximately €50,000 to train and place a single guide dog.

 Yes!
 When you register, you can create or join a team.
-Each team gets a shared fundraising page alongside individual pages.
-It's a great way to motivate each other and track your collective impact.
+For shared team fundraising, head to our GoFundMe page, where your team can pool donations and track your collective impact together.